quicwg/ops-drafts/draft-ietf-quic-applicability.md

 information about the data that is sent.
 A QUIC implementation can expose an interface that allows an application layer to specify how to apply padding.

+# Error Handling

+QUIC recommends that endpoints that detect errors should signal the occurance to the peer.
+Errors can occur at the transport level and the application level.
+Transport errors, such as a protocol violation, affect the entire connection.
+Applications that use QUIC can define their own error detection and signalling (see, for example, {{Section 8 of QUIC-HTTP}}).
+Application errors can affect an entire connection or a single stream.

+QUIC defines an error code space that is used for error handling.
+QUIC encourages endpoints to use the most-specific code, although any applicable code is permitted including generic ones.
+Applications using QUIC can define an error code space that is independent from QUIC or other applications (see, for example, {{Section 8.1 of QUIC-HTTP}}).
+The values in an application error code space are reused across connection-level and stream-level errors.

+Connection errors lead to connection termination.
+They are signaled using a CONNECTION_CLOSE frame, which contains an error code and a reason field that can be zero length.
+CONNECTION_CLOSE has two frame type values: 0x1c is used for QUIC-level errors, 0x1d is used for application-level errors.

+Stream errors lead to stream termination.
+The are signaled using STOP_SENDING or RESET_STREAM frames, which contain only an error code.

 # ACK-only packets on constrained links

 The cost of sending acknowledgments - in processing cost or link